 Context.
 Prescribed (or controlled) burning is frequently advocated as a means of reducing fuel loads in peri-urban forests to minimise the risk of high-intensity wildfires.
 An important consideration in prescribed burns is the impact on native wildlife.

 Thomson, FJ, Moles, A, Auld, TD, Ramp, D, Ren, S & Kingsford, R 2010, 'Chasing the unknown: predicting seed dispersal mechanisms from plant traits', Journal Of Ecology, vol. 98, no. 6, pp. 1310-1318.View/Download from: Publisher's site

 1. The dispersal capabilities of most plant species remain unknown.
 However, gaining basic dispersal information is a critical step for understanding species' geographical distributions and for predicting the likely impacts of future climate change.
 Disp

 To highlight the benefit of using habitat use to improve the accuracy of predictive road fatality models.
 The Snowy Mountains Highway in southern New South Wales, Australia.
 A binary logistic regression model was constructed using wombat fatality presenc

-Roger, E., Laffan, S. & Ramp, D. 2007, 'Habitat selection by the common wombat (Vombatus ursinus) in disturbed environments: Implications for the conservation of a 'common' species', Biological Conservation, vol. 137, no. 3, pp. 437-449.View/Download from: UTS OPUS or Publisher's site
+Roger, E, Laffan, S & Ramp, D 2007, 'Habitat selection by the common wombat (Vombatus ursinus) in disturbed environments: Implications for the conservation of a 'common' species', Biological Conservation, vol. 137, no. 3, pp. 437-449.View/Download from: Publisher's site

 The construction of habitat models is a repeatable technique for describing and mapping species distributions, the utility of which lies in enabling management to predict where a species is likely to occur within a landscape.
 Typically, habitat models ha